logto-io/logto/packages/connector-twilio-sms/README.md

 ## Register Twilio account

-Create a new account at https://www.twilio.com.
+Create a new account at [Twilio](https://www.twilio.com).
 (Jump to the next step if you already have one.)

-## Set up sender's phone numbers
+## Set up senders' phone numbers

 Go to the [Twilio console page](https://console.twilio.com/) and sign in with your Twilio account.